View Dolores Bigus's Obituary on citizensvoice.com and share memories

 Dolores C. (Bombay) Bigus, 86, a life resident of the Parsons neighborhood in Wilkes-Barre, passed into eternal life early Friday morning while in the care of Geisinger Wyoming Valley Medical Center, following a recent illness.

 Born Dec.
 14, 1933, she would have celebrated her 87th birthday next week.
-She was one of twelve children to the late Joseph and Stella (Scovish) Bombay.
+She was one of 12 children to the late Joseph and Stella (Scovish) Bombay.

 Educated in the city schools, Mrs. Bigus was a member of the 1951 graduating class of the James M. Coughlin High School, Wilkes-Barre.